-Patents and other rights

-Computer software

-Customer relationships

-5 years

-2 to 10 years

-on a straight-line basis

-on a straight-line basis

-on a straight-line basis
+Patents and other rights 5 years on a straight-line basis Computer software 2 to 10 years on a straight-line basis Customer relationships 3 to 10 years on a straight-line basis

 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 Refer to note 3 for details on impairment testing performed.